franciscoj-londonoh/Exposome-Data-Challenge/README.md

     PCA & Organophosphates
     PCA & Metals

-## 2. Deep Learning Modeling with Multi-Output Regression
+## 2. Deep Learning Modeling with Multi-Output Regression (Python - Keras/TensorFlow)
 Instead of using PCA transfor and to include all variables, deep learning could be a solution, and mdata modeling could be obtained by implemeting a Neural Network for analysis